YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ### Key Terminology:
 - **artificial intelligence** - used to describe computer programs that mimic human decision-making to perform tasks, where the computer develops or is given a set of rules to follow that it then draws on to help it evaluate scenarios
-- **machine learning** - a subset of AI where the computer "learns" and adapts based on new information without human intervention after the initial training
+- **machine learning** - a subset of AI where the computer "learns" and adapts based on new information
-- **deep learning** - a subset of machine learning that uses multi-layered neural network algorithms that enable the computer to recognize patterns and classify data on its own
+- **deep learning** - a subset of machine learning that uses multi-layered, artificial neural network algorithms that enable the computer to recognize patterns and classify data

 AI receives a lot of attention for its use in industry (self-driving cars) and surveillance (face detection), but it's also providing new ways for interacting with and thinking about texts and images.